-Alistair is a senior associate with Moulis Legal and is a key member of the firm’s international trade practice as well as the manager of Moulis Legal’s Melbourne office.
+Alistair is a senior associate with Moulis Legal and a key member of the firm’s international trade practice.
+Alistair also heads our regulatory practice.

 Alistair is a key resource for our clients in the handling of major trade, commercial and cross-border matters, and in administrative law, including Federal Court review of government action.